rabbitmq/rabbitmq-oauth2-tutorial/README.md

 make install-uaac
 ```

-> In order to operate with uaa we need to "authenticate".
+> In order to operate with uaa you need to "authenticate".
 There is an OAuth client preconfigured with the following credentials `admin:adminsecret`.
 This user is configured under <uaa_repo>/uaa/src/main/webapp/WEB-INF/spring/oauth-clients.xml.
 The above command takes care of this.

 ### Clients, Users & Permissions in UAA

-When we run `make start-uaa` we start up UAA with a [uaa.yaml](conf/uaa/uaa.yml) configured with all the clients, users
+When you run `make start-uaa` you start up UAA with a [uaa.yaml](conf/uaa/uaa.yml) configured with all the clients, users
 and permissions required by this tutorial.
 For instance:

 - `rabbit_client`: client who is going to be used by RabbitMQ server to authenticate management users coming to the management ui.